Algorithms for Nonlinear Mixed-Integer Location Estimation: Introduction

 We show in simulations that our methods are both efficient and effective, and that they can resolve the integer ambiguities at ranges where LAMBDA fails due to the linearization error.

-The localization problems that we resolve are simplified in the sense that they include range observations and observations of the remainders of division of the ranges by the wavelength.
-These problems lack nuisance parameters such as clock bias and initial phases at the emitters and receiver, parameters that are usually necessary in a realistic system model.
-(The lack of these nuisance parameters also mean that measurements at a reference receiver whose location is known are not necessary.).
+We focus on trilateration problems that include range observations and observations of the remainders of division of the ranges by the wavelength.
+These problems are simpler than GNSS localization problems in that they lack nuisance parameters such as clock bias and initial phases at the emitters and receiver.
+(The lack of these nuisance parameters also means that measurements at a reference receiver whose location is known are not necessary.)

 We chose to focus on these simplified localization problems, which still retain the Euclidean nonlinearity and the mixture of real and integer parameters, to enable the widest possible exploration of the algorithmic design space.
 We plan to explore localization problems associated with realistic system models and to extend our algorithms to these cases in the near future.